algobulls/pyalgotrading/docs/pyalgotrad/testing.md

 !!!
 Tip "Logging Tip"
     - There are 2 variations when fetching logs:
-        - Progressive Logs (`auto_update` = True):  will show progress bar and update the latest logs as the strategy is executed
+        - Progressive Logs (`print_live_logs` = True):  will show progress bar and update the latest logs as the strategy is executed
-        - Complete Logs (`auto_update` = False): will fetch logs only till the point where strategy is currently executing.(It wont update the latest logs, unless called manually again)
+        - Complete Logs (`print_live_logs` = False): will fetch logs after strategy is executed.(It wont update the latest logs, unless called manually again)

 Click on each of the tabs to see the relevant code snippet.